Nando’s butterfly chicken breast is spicy and delicious. One of the famous restaurant’s recipes, this peri-peri chicken is so easy to make at home.

 - If you don’t have a thermometer, cut one piece in the middle, the meat should be white and not red or pink.

 With fries or oven-baked potato wedges, red cabbage slaw, green salad, carrot salad, or Macho peas.
 Or serve with Nando’s spicy rice (recipe coming soon).

 You can also make a burger.
-Add some mayo, ketchup, spicy sauce, or whatever you like in your burger, some salad leaves, onions, and tomato slices and you will have a delicious and filling Nando-style burger.
+Add some mayo, ketchup, spicy sauce, or whatever you like to your burger, some salad leaves, onions, and tomato slices, and you will have a delicious and filling Nando-style burger.

 What to do with leftovers?

 Eat cold or reheated in a bun with sauce, salad leaves, tomatoes, and so on.
 Make wraps or stuff pita bread.
 Slice and make a salad with a green salad, grated carrots, onions, and vinaigrette or yogurt dressing.

 Nando’s Butterfly Chicken

 - 1 teaspoon sweet paprika

 - 1 teaspoon red chili flakes more to taste